 What You'll See in This Post

-- Whether the complexity is worth it
+- Whether this is worth the complexity

 The Setup